andy-byers/CalicoDB/doc/doc.md

 s = txn->create_table(tbopt, "cats", &table);
 if (s.is_ok()) {
     // table holds the address of the handle for the open table "cats".
-    // The table handle is owned by txn, and will remain open until either
+    // The table handle is owned by txn: it must not be delete'd.
+The table
-    // txn is delete'd, or "cats" is dropped with Txn::drop_table().
-The
+    // will remain open until either txn is delete'd, or "cats" is dropped
-    // handle is owned by txn and must not be delete'd.
+    // with Txn::drop_table().
 }

 std::string value;